bkatiemills/blog/_posts/2016-01-05-masterclass.markdown

 #### GitHub Last Word

 As repeated a whole bunch of times above, GitHub is a platform for collaboration above all else.
 The single most common mistake I see scientists making with GitHub, is when they say *'I'm totally going to put my code on GitHub... eventually, after I clean it up'*.
 Do not fall into this trap; push your code now.
 There is no such thing as 'clean' code - all code, *all code*, is the authors' best stab at pulling off what they were trying for.
 It *all* has bugs, it *all* has quirks, and *none* of that makes it a lesser work.
 It's normal to feel nervous putting everything out there when you aren't used to it yet - but as a scientific software developer, I have *never* looked at a project on GitHub and thought less of its authors; the entire world is a work in progress, and anyone who has ever written a single line of code knows that.
-By pushing code early and often, we give those collaborators a chance to get in on a project on the ground floor, before its so giant and mature that participating seems overwhelming.
+By pushing code early and often, we give those collaborators a chance to get in on a project on the ground floor, before it becomes so giant and mature that participating seems overwhelming.

 > *The single most common mistake I see scientists making with GitHub, is when they say 'I'm totally going to put my code on GitHub... eventually'...
 Do not fall into this trap; push your code now.*